BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models

-As in the \code{bess.one}, the \code{bess} function outputs a ``lm" object \code{bestmodel} associated with the selected best model.
-Here the \code{bestmodel} component outputs the last fitted model since we didn't use any early stopping rule as shown in the argument \code{epsilon = 0}.
+As in the \code{bess.one}, the \code{bess} function outputs an \code{lm} type of object \code{bestmodel} associated with the selected best model.
+Here the \code{bestmodel} component outputs the largest fitted model since we did not use any early stopping rule as shown in the argument \code{epsilon = 0}.